ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ---

-# Multi-threaded execution
+# Multithreaded execution
 `Polars` uses an approach called *split-apply-combine* to process data.
-Multi-threaded execution happens on both the *split* and *apply* phases.
+Multithreaded execution happens on both the *split* and *apply* phases.

 We can describe this process applied to a `groupby()` operation as follows:
 - Data is loaded and contained in a `Polars` DataFrame object.